'Golden summer of cheap flights'

 To get the best deals to Europe this summer, flexibility is key, according to Hayley Berg, chief economist at travel platform Hopper.

-This is one of the cheapest summers in recent memory for tourists to travel to Europe thanks to low fuel prices, reduced competition and the addition of many new low-cost airlines.
+This is one of the cheapest summers in recent memory for tourists to travel to Europe thanks to low fuel prices, reduced competition and the addition of new low-cost airlines.

-Additionally, travelers can choose to travel on weekdays and look for deals.
+Alternatively, visitors can choose to travel on weekdays and look for deals.

 “ If I had to give some advice, I would say flexibility,” Ms. Berg added.